 Georgia’s Information Technology Excellence

 The state of Georgia has taken bold steps to modernize its IT enterprise over the past decade.
 In doing so, it has earned a national reputation as a leader among states in the use of technology to transform government operations.
 At the same time, Georgia’s pioneering approach to partnering with world-class technology companies has become a model for other governments.
-The following accomplishments and honors from 2020 document Georgia’s continuing successes.
+The following accomplishments and honors from 2020 and 2021 document Georgia’s continuing successes.

 Good news from the latest report card - the state of Georgia earned a grade of A, the highest score possible, in the 2020 Digital States Survey.
-Not only that, Georgia also ranked among the top three states in the Leadership category.
+Not only that, but Georgia also ranked among the top three states in the Leadership category.

 What does it take to get this A?
 Digital States criteria say it indicates a state that is demonstrating "strong innovation, high performing solutions with verifiable impacts across all categories.
-Excellent practices have been applied in all aspects of operations, governance and administration."
+Excellent practices have been applied in all aspects of operations, governance, and administration."

 States are judged every two years by the Center for Digital Government, a national research and advisory institute focused on information technology policies and best practices in state and local governments.
 Over the last nearly 25 years, the center has evaluated states' use of technology to improve service delivery, increase capacity, streamline operations, and reach policy goals.
 Each state is then assigned a letter grade based on quantifiable results.

 Georgia's A marks its second consecutive top score going back to the 2018 survey.
 The state earned an A- in 2016.
 Georgia shared the A status in 2020 with only four other states: Michigan, Missouri, Ohio, and Utah.
 That is select company to be in.
 It reinforces Georgia's status as one of the nation's leading states in the use of technology to serve its citizens and improve government efficiency.